-In 2013, the Oxford English Dictionary added the increasingly common term “FOMO”, defining it thusly: fear of missing out: anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on a social media website
+FOMO is a feeling everyone has related to at one point or another.
+So much so that the term is an official word in the Oxford English Dictionary, being defined as: fear of missing out: anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on a social media website.

-- Fostering FOMO: Boosting buzz around events or purchases in order to encourage the feeling of not wanting to miss out on the action or conversation (Coachella, AirPods, Instant Pot).
+- Fostering FOMO: Boosting buzz around events or purchases in order to encourage the feeling of not wanting to miss out on the action or conversation (weighted blankets, Coachella, cult-appeal skincare products, Jordans).

-- Flipping FOMO: Turning away from the FOMO trend altogether with options to unplug or avoid popular activities (REI’s anti-Black Friday #OptOutside campaign, downtime-focused apps like Calm).
+- Flipping FOMO: Turning away from the FOMO trend altogether with options to unplug or avoid popular activities or distractions (REI’s anti-Black Friday #OptOutside campaign, downtime-focused apps like Calm).

-Influencer campaigns can also prompt consumer action by being based around scarcity or exclusivity.
-Scarcity, such as limited stock or time offers, adds urgency to the purchasing decision and creates a sense of demand.
-Invitation-only websites, memberships, and content providers all prompt curiosity and a desire to be part of an exclusive group.
+You can also use FOMO in influencer marketing to prompt consumer action by creating a campaign based around scarcity or exclusivity.
+When stock is restricted, or there’s only a certain number of signups available, or a time-limited discount, consumers feel a sense of urgency which creates demand and drives purchasing decisions.
+Invitation-only websites, memberships, pop-up shops, and content providers all prompt curiosity and a desire to be part of an exclusive group.

 Whether you’re chasing FOMO with your marketing efforts or turning it on its head, it’s a great tactic for generating traffic and prompting engagement.
-Talk to us today to learn more about how we can design an action-oriented campaign for your business with our network of talented influencers.
+Talk to Sway today to learn more about how we can design a high-performance campaign for your business with our network of talented influencers!